ludo1026/spring-mvc-jpa-templates-TT207/doc/HOWTO.md

 - You should have a successfull message
 - Wait for Maven which downloads all dependencies
 - The project source code should compile successfully
-- The "pom.xml" has been overrided during generation:
- - fill "artifactId" and "name" in "pom.xml" with the name of your project
- - add the database JDBC driver as dependency in the "pom.xml"

 5. Database connection in the source files
 ---